How to Reclaim Your Pet

 Beware of Scams

 We have received reports of scams targeting pet families searching for their lost pets.
 Scammers are calling pet owners from blocked numbers, posing as San Diego Humane Society, and falsely claiming that lost pets have been found and require emergency surgery.
 In some cases, they are even able to replicate our main phone line so that it shows on caller ID.
 Scammers request payment for their lost pet’s medical care through Zelle or similar apps.
 If you receive a call like this, please do not make any payments!
-San Diego Humane Society will never request urgent payment in this manner or threaten not to withhold necessary medical care for a pet in our shelter.
+San Diego Humane Society will never request urgent payment in this manner or threaten to withhold necessary medical care for a pet in our shelter.

 It’s heartbreaking to see families targeted at such a vulnerable time.
 We urge you to stay vigilant and help spread the word to protect yourself and others.
 While we do regularly conduct legitimate telemarketing calls to raise funds for our programs and services, we never request payments from pet owners in this way.
 If you receive a suspicious call, please hang up and dial our main line at 619-299-7012 to confirm its legitimacy.